beekai-oss/react-simple-animate/README.md

 ## Example

-Navgiate into `example` folder and install
+Navigate into `example` folder and install

     $ yarn && yarn start
     or